dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 - "Semantic Layer"
 - The name of the partner software
-- The dbt Cloud account ID of the customer, if the partner is making the inquiry
+- The dbt Cloud account ID of the customer, if you are a partner making the inquiry

 ### For Product and Partnerships
 [Reach out](mailto:semantic-layer@dbtlabs.com) to us if you: